slide-1

 The Outstanding Achievement Award is awarded annually to recognise a person with Welsh heritage who has risen to the absolute top of their profession and has achieved international reach and recognition in doing so.
 The winner will be invited to become an Honorary Liveryman of the Company.
 Nominations for this Award are made by members of the Livery Company.

 The Achievement Award is to recognise a person with Welsh heritage who has, by mid-career, demonstrated exceptional achievement and who is thought to have significant future personal development potential.
-The winner would present the Company’s Annual Lecture on their area of interest and achievements.
 Nominations for this Award are made by members of the Livery Company.

 ACADEMIC AWARDS include all Awards that are granted to young people between the ages of 15-35 who are in full time studies at educational establishments whether they are attending a school, are students at a college or are studying a graduate/post graduate course at a University Department.